OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 Once these steps are complete, the consent is considered to have been authorised by the PSU.

+### PSU Authentication Methods

+The VRP Consent must specify the `PSUAuthenticationMethods` that are acceptable for payments made under that consent.

+One or more PSU Authentication methods can be specified:

+- __Authentication Not Required__: This indicates that the PSU does not need to authenticate for individual payments and the payments can be made without the PSU being present.
+This method is useful for sweeping use-cases, but may also be used in other situations.
+- __SCA By TPP__: This indicuates that SCA is carried out by the TPP.
+The ASPSP and TPP must have a contract in place to accept this type of authentication.

 ### Consent Revocation

 A PSU may revoke consent for initiation of any future payment orders, by revoking the authorisation of VRP Consent, at any point in time.